-Factory Acceptance Testing – What Is FAT, and How Does It Work?
+What Is Factory Acceptance Testing (FAT) & How Does It Work?

 New equipment can be incredibly complex with countless opportunities for error.
 Fortunately, Original Equipment Manufacturers know better than to hope for the best – they plan for the best.

-By testing the equipment or components before they are received by the customer, DXP can increase the odds that new installations will perform as expected.
-Planning, documenting, and testing the equipment before delivery ensures that the product can consistently meet the customer’s expectations.
+By testing the equipment or components before the customer receives them, DXP can increase the odds that new installations will perform as expected.
+Planning, documenting, and testing the equipment before delivery ensures the product consistently meets the customer’s expectations.

 DXP makes this possible with Factory Acceptance Testing.